tls-attestation/exported-attestation/draft-fossati-seat-expat.md

 ## Evidence Freshness

 The Evidence carried in cmw_attestation does not require an additional freshness mechanism (such as a nonce {{RA-TLS}} or a timestamp).
-Freshness is already ensured by the exporter value derived using the certificate_request_context, as described in the previous section.
+Freshness is already ensured by the exporter value derived using the certificate_request_context, as described in {{binding}}.
 Because this value is bound to the active TLS session, the Evidence is guaranteed to be fresh for the session in which it is generated.

 The Evidence presented in this protocol is valid only at the time it is generated and presented.
 To ensure that the attested peer continues to operate in a secure state, remote attestation may be re-initiated periodically.
 In this protocol, this can be accomplished by initiating a new Exported-Authenticator–based post-handshake authentication exchange, which results in a new certificate_request_context and therefore a newly derived exporter value to maintain freshness.